-Criminals have the opportunity to fly under the radar and impersonate real charities, especially during times of social unrest, global health crises or disaster.
+Criminals often fly under the radar to impersonate real charities, especially during times of conflict and war, social unrest, global health crises, or natural disaster.
 While you should continue to support charitable causes, it’s important to do so safely.
-Here’s how to help avoid fraud when donating to charity.
+Here are tips to help you avoid charity scams.

 1. Avoid Inbound Solicitations

 There are many ways criminals can pass as legitimate charities.
 They may create a fictional organization from scratch or use a name similar to a real charity to lure in unsuspecting donors.

 They may prompt you to take specific actions, such as clicking on links or downloading email attachments.
 They may also request personal information over the phone.
 These fraudulent actions could result in financial theft, identity theft, or even the installation of ransomware on your computer.

 You can help avoid falling for these phishing scams by ignoring inbound requests, such as emails or phone calls, even if you believe it is coming from a legitimate organization.
 Don’t follow links, download attachments, or provide information through unsolicited phone calls.
 When you’re ready to donate, go directly to the charity’s website.

 2. Research the Charity

 Criminals may set up fake organizations as a response to current events, such as the Israel-Hamas war, to prey on sympathetic donors.
 By doing a few minutes of research online, you can verify if an organization is legitimate.

 For donations to be tax-deductible, charities must register with the IRS as a 501(c)(3) organization.
 To make sure your donation is tax-deductible, you can check the IRS list of 501(c)(3) organizations.